-- Accessibility: We take all possible care to make our content legible on different screen sizes, right contrast, appropriate font size and colour, and without any distractions, like intrusive ads.
+- Accessibility: We take all possible care to make our content legible on different screen sizes, right contrast, font size and colour, and without any distractions.

 Our content focuses on mental health, emotional and behavioural wellbeing.
 We understand that with new research and technological advances, the content can become out of date very quickly.

 We have put in place a process to constantly update our content on regular basis.
-Our editorial team maintains a schedule to follow, which means every published piece of content is reviewed at a specified time as per the 'review schedule'.
+Our editorial staff maintain a schedule to follow, which means every published piece of contents is reviewed at a specified time as per the review schedule.

 We also invite the feedback from our readers and make changes in our content based on any issues highlighted by our readers.